WHAT IS A CLIMATE RESILIENCE HUB?

 - Provide direct support to your community during extreme weather events, during the day.
 Support could include heat, air conditioning, electricity, phone charging, first aid, a list of local resources, and more.
 Specific requirements coming soon!

 - Communicate with local emergency managers about your plans.

-Fulfill the functions of Levels 1 and 2, PLUS:
+Fulfill the functions of an Engagement Center and Relief Station, PLUS:

 - Serve as an overnight, powered, supply-equipped emergency shelter during extreme weather events.